andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

   <figcaption class="figure-caption">Look at that roof!
 Vertiginous geometries!</figcaption>
 </figure>

 It's a truly magical venue.
-It's also my first introduction to the complete bewilderment that comes with rehearsing in a new space.
+It's also my first introduction to the bewildering experience of rehearsing in a new space.
 During our first dress at the Nasher I make mistakes I haven't made in over a week.
 I can't keep my count.
 I can't remember my choreography.
 I'm fully discombobulated.
 It certainly doesn't help that the floor tiles are slanted at an angle oblique to our walking path.

-After the run through I ask my fellow performers if they had similar misfortunes and they confirm as much.
+After the run through I ask my fellow performers if they had similar tribulations and they confirm as much.

 "Every time you rehearse at a new place that will happen.
 You'll be alright, that's why we did this."